Hi everyone, we will be talking about Redis.

 These two methods provide data persistence.
-We can disabled data persistence feature.
+We can disable the data persistence feature.

-Redis is designed on secure clients’ access to Redis in a secure network.
+Redis is designed to secure clients’ access to Redis in a secure network.
 Redis does not have an access control protocol, it uses a simple authentication protocol instead.

 The client authenticates with the password provided by the “AUTH” command.
 The password is determined by the system administrator and kept in clear text in the file “Redis.conf”.

-Redis does not support data encryption, thus the secure client should implement SSL protocol to access redis.
+Redis does not support data encryption, thus the secure client should implement an SSL protocol to access Redis.

 We can alter any command names.